rikuf2/basic-csharp/src/content/index.md

 ## Registering to Open University

 You can register to the course from [HERE](https://koulutus.centria.fi/koulutukset/software-development/).

-This course is open until 1.5.2022 and has only one final deadline at the end.
+<Note>Centria students don't have to enroll to Open University, but enroll from Peppi!</Note>

 ## Learning goals and grading